Customer Relationship Management: 5 Phases for a Successful App Growth Strategy

 2. CRM Strategy: Create a Multichannel, Focused Plan

-Once we have a clear understanding of the challenges and of the objectives we would like to achieve, it’s time to come up with a precise strategy.
+Once we have a clear understanding of the challenges and the objectives we would like to achieve, it’s time to come up with a precise strategy.

 In general, the main piece of advice for creating a good customer relationship management strategy for apps is always to be focused on one objective at a time, using all the communication channels (pushes, in-app, emails, app inbox).